-The current project discriminates between correlated and non-correlated observations in order to set the best efficiency for selecting variable objects in each dataset.
-Moreover, \citep[][]{FerreiraLopes-2016I} establishes a criteria that allows us to compute confidence variability indices if the interval between measurements used to compute statistical correlations is a small fraction of the variability periods and the interval between correlated groups of observations.
+The current project discriminates between correlated and non-correlated observations to set the best efficiency for selecting variable objects in each data set.
+Moreover, \citet[][]{FerreiraLopes-2016I} establishes criteria that allow us to compute confidence variability indices if the interval between measurements used to compute statistical correlations is a small fraction of the variability periods and the interval between correlated groups of observations.
 On the other hand the confidence level of statistical parameters increases with the number of measurements.
-Improvements in statistical parameters where there are few measurements are crucial to analyze surveys like PanSTARRS \citep[][ with a mean of about $12$ measurements in each filter]{Chambers-2016} and the extended VVV project \citep[VVVX - ][ between $25$ to $40$ measurements]{Minniti-2010}. \citealt[][]{Sokolovsky-2017} tested $18$ parameters ($8$ scatter-based parameters and $10$ correlated-based parameters), comparing their performance.
+Improvements to statistical parameters for which there are few measurements are crucial to analyze surveys such ase PanSTARRS, with a mean of about $12$ measurements in each filter, and the extended VVV project (VVVX), between $25$ to $40$ measurements \citep[][]{Chambers-2016,Minniti-2010}. \citealt[][]{Sokolovsky-2017} tested $18$ parameters ($8$ scatter-based parameters and $10$ correlated-based parameters), comparing their performance.
 According to the authors the correlation-based indices are more efficient in selecting variable objects than the scatter-based indices for data sets containing hundreds of measurement epochs or more.
 The authors proposed a combination of interquartile range \citep[IQR - ][]{Kim-2014} and the von Neumann ratio \citep[$1/\eta$ -][]{vonNeumann-1941,vonNeumann-1942} as a suitable way to select variable stars.
-A maximum interval of 2 days for measurements is used to set which ones were used to compute the correlated indices.
-This value is greater than the limit required to compute good correlated measurements.
-Moreover its efficiency should take into account the number of good correlated measurements instead of simply the number of epochs.
-Indeed, maybe the authors did not take account of our correlated indices \citep[][]{FerreiraLopes-2016I} because that would require a bin of shorter interval than the smallest variability period.
-It allows us to get accurate correlated indices for time-series having few correlated measurements.
-The constraints used by \citealt[][]{Sokolovsky-2017}, as well as their data, limit a straightforward comparison between correlated and non correlated indices performed by the authors.
-Therefore, the approach used to perform the variability analysis only may be chosen after examining the time interval among the measurements (see Sect. \ref{sec_thebestway}).
+A maximum interval of two days for measurements is used to set those used to compute the correlated indices.
+This value is greater than the limit required to compute well-correlated measurements.
+Moreover its efficiency should take into account the number of well-correlated measurements instead of simply the number of epochs.
+Indeed, maybe the authors did not account for our correlated indices \citep[][]{FerreiraLopes-2016I} because that would require a bin of shorter interval than the smallest variability period.
+This allows us to get accurate correlated indices for time series with few correlated measurements.
+The constraints and data used by \citealt[][]{Sokolovsky-2017} limit a straightforward comparison between correlated and non-correlated indices performed by the authors.
+Therefore, the approach used to perform the variability analysis may only be chosen after examining the time interval among the measurements (see Sect. \ref{sec_thebestway}).